Avoid Scams

 Spoofing: a term used to refer to the practice of causing an email or phone call to display text that makes the receiver of the call or email believe it originated from someone they know.
 Spoofing can cause your telephone network to display a number on your caller ID display which is not that of the actual entity or place the call is originating from.

-A variety of tips to avoid getting hooked by a phishing scam;
+A variety of tips to help you avoid getting hooked by a phishing scam;

 - Download free software from reputable sites only.
 Tell you kids to beware of downloading freeware that can cause a virus or malicious code to be installed unknowingly on your computer.